 There is little doubt that video and music streaming services have taken the Internet by storm over the past decade.

-An entire “on-demand” generation is growing up, and the streaming business model is generating billions of dollars in revenue.
+An entire “on-demand” generation is growing up, with the streaming business model now generating billions of dollars in revenue.

 Competing With Piracy

 This growth was spurred on by piracy.
 When Netflix first launched its streaming services, the company openly positioned itself as a piracy competitor.
 And indeed, in the early years, many casual pirates were drawn to streaming platforms.

 In recent years, this early selling point has been pushed into the background.
 With the launch of many more streaming services targeting the same audience, attractively broad content selections have given way to exclusive releases in a bid to lure customers.